mochsner/blog/_posts/2022-01-01-Types-of-Software-Development.md

 The strenghths offered by analysts, administrators, and other roles who understand how everything is extensible, is being more and more realized, making companies much more efficient.

-### Types of Development
+## Types of Development

 ---
-#### 1. Web Design
+### 1. Web Design
-Web designers typically work with the more creative and visual side of web applications.
-Whether there's logic behind the scenes or not does not concern a web designer - they focus on the HTML (Hypertext Markup), it's Styling (CSS or SCSS), and maaaaybe a little bit of JavaScript to help apply styles, and load elements into the page in a way that doesn't skew the formatting.
+Web designers typically work with the more creative and visual side of web applications, and might have a background in graphic design.
+Whether there's more technical logic behind the scenes or not does not concern a web designer - they focus on the HTML (Hypertext Markup), it's Styling (CSS or SCSS), and maaaaybe a little bit of JavaScript to help apply styles, then load elements into the page in a way that doesn't skew the formatting.
+The focus of the designer is to make things look nice.

+A good designer will understand the logical code behind the scenes, which branches more into frontend development, but there's some who just do the design at big companies, and don't understand much about the business logic.

 Technologies:
 - 45% HTML
-- 45% CSS/SCSS/LESS/Stylus
+- 45% CSS (or SCSS or something that a Javascript framework somewhat manages for you)
-- 10% Javascript (?)
+- 10% Javascript (or Typescript)

-#### 2. Frontend Development
+### 2. Frontend Development
-Frontend developers work on the part of the product with which the user interacts.
-They are primarily concerned with the user interface (UI), but also extend into working with the logic.
+Frontend developers work on the part of the product with which the user interacts, but have a bit more knowledge of the business logic of the app.
+Still, they are primarily concerned with the user interface (UI).
 For example, they might create the layout, visual aspects, and interactive elements of a website or app.
 However, their role isn’t identical to that of a UI or user experience (UX) designer.
 They also fix bugs and make certain that the UI can run on different browsers.

 They must be highly proficient in programming and work closely with the backend developers to ensure that the two aspects of the product function cohesively.

+Front-end development is a rapidly changing field, particularly due to the use of Javascript to try to get fancy with things, so front-end devs are often learning different Javascript frameworks (e.g. AngularJS, Angular2+, ReactJS, VueJS, Vue3+, etc.) to make writing Javascript logic easier, and handle different browser incompatibilities for them.
+JavaScript has been around for decades, and boasts backwards compatibility (all browsers must still treat javascript rules from, say, the 90s), so writing JavaScript can sometimes be a bit counterintuitive.
+For this reason, learning programming logic from Javascript (as opposed to a backend language) can be a bit difficult at times.
+Learning JavaScript via a Typescript framework, something some of the Javascript frameworks use (like Angular2+), might make it a bit less of a headache.

 Technologies:
 - 40% HTML
-- 20% CSS
+- 20% CSS (or SCSS, compiled CSS with fancier rules)
-- 40% Javascript
+- 40% Javascript (or Typescript/JavaScript Frameworks)

-#### 3. Backend Development
+### 3. Backend Development
 In contrast, a backend developer works with the part of the product users can’t see — the back end.
 This professional builds the infrastructure that powers the website, app, or program, focusing on functionality, integration of systems, and core logic.
 They will also deal with the complex, underlying structure, ensuring strong performance, scalability, and security.

 As we mentioned above, the frontend and backend developers work closely together to create a final product.